-Mount Arvon is Michigan's highest point standing at 1,979.238 feet above sea level.
+Mount Arvon is Michigan's highest natural point standing at 1,979.238 feet above sea level.
 It is located in the rugged, heavily forested backwoods of L'Anse Township, approximately 27 driving miles from the Village of L'Anse.
-Access is by logging roads which often are relocated and are unfit for passenger cars during the rainy season.
-There are no panoramic views due to the heavy forest cover, but there are marked hiking trails.
+Access is by logging roads There are marked hiking trails and in recent years a panoramic viewing area has been cleared.
 The second highest point in Michigan, Mount Curwood, is also located in L'Anse Township.

 Today, L'Anse Township is the population center of Baraga County and enjoys a more diversified economy.
 The Village of L'Anse is the county government seat and business center for most of the surrounding area, and is located on Keweenaw Bay.
-One attraction located between the villages of L'Anse and Baraga, overlooking the Keweenaw Bay, is the Shrine of the Snowshoe Priest, Bishop Baraga, whose title came as a result of visiting his missions by the only way then possible-snowshoes.
+One attraction located between the villages of L'Anse and his missions by the only way then possible-snowshoes.
 Bishop Baraga built the first permanent settlement for Native Americans in the Western Upper Peninsula of Michigan and founded five missions in Upper Michigan, Lower Michigan, Wisconsin and Minnesota.
 The village of Baraga and Baraga County are named in honor of him.